barbeau/barbeau/README.md

 I have 20+ years of experience as a software engineer in the R&D sector, with my primary expertise being location-related apps and Global Navigation Satellite Systems (GNSS) such as GPS.

-I've had the honor of being the lead software engineer for multiple open-source Android apps with 1M+ downloads that have been rated 4.5+ stars by users over many years.
+I've been the lead software engineer for multiple Android apps with 1M+ downloads that have been rated 4.5+ stars by users over many years.

 Please feel free to reach out via LinkedIn and the badge below!